alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 short passes.

 The move starts deep in the Derby half close to the touchline.
-Jeff Kenna, also signed in March 2004, a player who I remember only for sheer dedication to committed play, wins the ball.
+Jeff Kenna, also signed in March 2004, a player who I remember only for dedicateddedication to committed play, wins the ball.
 A right back of the purest form, "*right back* at the end of the pitch".

 The ball breaks, to Bisgaard.
 For some reason, he's left surrounded by a